 Standard Operating Procedure for Engineering Complaint Or Work Order Handling

-SOP Number: Engineering – 16
+SOP Number: Hotel Engineering SOP – 16

 Department: Engineering and Maintenance

 For Complaints which can be resolved immediately the room status is changed to OOS - Out of service.

 Major complaints were the room need to be blocked for more than a day and cannot be sold to the guest is changed to OOO - Out of Order.

 The housekeeping department is responsible for changing the room status to OOO or OOS depending upon the maintenance issue, after discussing with the shift engineer.

 Depending upon the complaint received the same is passed on to the concerned technician.

 The technician collects the work order sheet and attends the complaints.

 Complaints from the guest rooms are received through Housekeeping Department control desk or the Front office.